x75/smp_graphs/README.md

 across many different experiments.
 This idea is not new and smp\_graphs simply represents the commitment to my own characteristic decompositions of the problems into reusable elements and patterns of arrangement.
+Of course there is no fundamental intrinsic restriction to sensorimotor learning so the framework can be used for any kind of computation flow.
 There are many examples of similar environments out there some of which I have used extensively and which acted as inspiration to my own design here.
-These mdp, pylearn2, blocks, procgraph, keras, supercollider, puredata, gstreamer, gnuradio, and simulink / labview.
+These are for example mdp, pylearn2, blocks, procgraph, keras, supercollider, puredata, gstreamer, gnuradio, and simulink / labview.

 The framework exists inside the larger sensorimotor primitives (smp) ecosystem and it implements only (mostly) framework specific functions